Adalab/modulo-3-evaluacion-final-silviaparadag/README.md

 ![LandingPage](https://github.com/silviaparadag/module-3-evaluation/assets/130361802/14a35a75-1b75-439b-a23c-638aa2994d78)

-# Rick & Morty Characters Searcher
+# Rick & Morty Characters Finder

 This exercise  has the following main objectives:
 - Create a web browser with Rick & Morty Characters.